AnttiPuurunen/minigolf_unity_scripts/README.md

 That said, there are bugs in there, but it works.

-A playable WebGL-build of the game that runs in your browser can be found over at [Unity Play] (https://play.unity.com/mg/other/minigolf_webglbuild).
+A playable WebGL-build of the game that runs in your browser can be found over at [Unity Play](https://play.unity.com/mg/other/minigolf_webglbuild).